 - A letter of completion for up to 4 hour(s) is available for non-physicians.

-A score of 70% on the post-test is required to complete the program.
+A score of 70% on the post-test is required to complete the activity.

-Program Credit: Obtaining credit for participation in this program requires that you complete the pre-assessments, work through the modules (including all in-module interactive activities), complete the post-assessments with a 70% score on the post-test, and then request credit.
-At the end of the program, you will be instructed on how to print out a certificate for your records.
+Activity Credit: Obtaining credit for participation in this activity requires that you complete the pre-assessments, work through the modules (including all in-module interactive activities), complete the post-assessments with a 70% score on the post-test, and then request credit.
+At the end of the activity, you will be instructed on how to print out a certificate for your records.

-Technical Requirements: To participate in this program, you will need a computer, an Internet connection, and a Web browser.
-This program requires Chrome, Firefox, and IE7 or higher.
+Technical Requirements: To participate in this activity, you will need a computer, an Internet connection, and a Web browser.
+This activity requires Chrome, Firefox, and IE7 or higher.